Case studies:

 Introduction

-However, when it comes to putting a D&I strategy in place and addressing issues around Diversity and Inclusion many organisations feel wary of getting started.
-What if they get something wrong or mess it up?
+When it comes to putting a D&I strategy in place and addressing issues around diversity and inclusion, many organisations feel wary of getting started.
+What if they get something wrong, say the wrong thing or fail to meet employee expectations?

 Why did Clarion need a Diversity and Inclusion strategy?

-Clarion Events is the 3rd largest international events organiser in the world, with almost 2000 employees spread across offices in Europe, Asia and the US.
-Despite a challenging 2020, Clarion is a highly successful organisation and an employer of choice within the industry.
+Clarion Events is the 3rd largest international events organiser in the world, with almost 2,000 employees spread across offices in Europe, Asia and the US.
+Clarion is a highly successful organisation and an employer of choice within the industry.

-Like many organisations, they were D&I compliant with the right policies and procedures in place, but that was as far as their strategy went.
+Like many organisations, Clarion was D&I compliant.
+The right policies and procedures were in place, but that was as far as their strategy went.
 Looking at their success, some might have believed there was no need to change how they were doing things.
 Their investors were happy.
-They attracted and retained top people and their most recent employee survey with People Insight revealed a 72% employee engagement score.
+They attracted and retained strong people and their most recent employee survey with People Insight revealed a 72% employee engagement score.

-Clarion felt that it was not appropriate to align their brands and business with external campaigns, and communicated this message internally when asked.
-They continued thiapproach in the aftermath of the death of George Floyd in May 2020 – a decision that Cheryl recognises was not the right one.
+Clarion had previously felt that it was not appropriate to align their brands and business with external campaigns, and communicated this message internally when asked.
+They continued this approach in the aftermath of the death of George Floyd in May 2020, a decision that Cheryl recognises was not the right one.

 Engage your leaders with D&I: The business case for Diversity & Inclusion